1aryantyagi/Personal_tutor/README.md

 **5- Interact with Your AI Assistant:** Start discussing your study materials with your personal AI assistant.

-**6- Use the Automatic Question Generation:** Generate questions based on your source material and select the difficulty level that suits your needs.
+**6- Use the Automatic Question Generation:** Generate questions based on your source material and select the difficulty level that suits your needs..

 ![Working.jpg](Working.jpg)